Albert Saléza: Biography

 Born in Bruges in Basses-Pyrénées, last child of a large family of 12 children, and, as an orphan from the age of 8 years old, Saléza was sent to a Girondine property of senator Auguste Calvet where he became an assistant shepherd.
 But the country sickness forced him to return to his native commune where he became a sandal worker.
 Difficulty feeding led him to accept a job as a gravel digger on the Pau-Laruns railway, then as a sandaler in Bayonne, where wages were higher.

 At his places of work, his voice was noticed by two Basque music lovers, who introduced him to the director of the music school, Mr. Jubin, and then to his first teacher, Gaston Salzedo.
 With this one, Saléza, who had hitherto received only a basic education, made rapid progress in all fields: instruction, diction, singing, music... so much so that he won the First prize of the school in 1886, which allowed him to integrate the Conservatoire de Paris where he won again the first prize in singing and the second prize in opera before a jury composed notably of Léo Delibes and Ambroise Thomas.

 On leaving the conservatory, because of his fragile health, he chose the Opéra-Comique instead of the Opera which would have been too demanding so quickly.
 From his first role, Mylio in Le roi d'Ys, his performance aroused the enthusiasm of the audience at the Salle Favart.
 From the Opéra-Comique, Albert Saléza moved on to the Opéra de Nice where he recovered his strength.
-He gained further notoriety by interpreting Faust, Roméo et Juliette, Carmen, Richard III...
+He gained further renown by interpreting Faust, Roméo et Juliette, Carmen, Richard III...